 hitting the pavement and gets back the company’s one hundred thirty

 Note: Directed by Lew Landers and produced by Wallace MacDonald, this was the first Columbia Pictures film released in 3D, all in glorious black and white.
-It is a remake of the 1936 film, The Man Who Lived Twice, with a premise that has been used over and over since.
-This seventy-minute B-movie offers up good pacing but the amnesia angle is pretty stale aside from the brain surgery concept.
+It is a remake of the 1936 film, The Man Who Lived Twice, with a premise that has been overused since.
+This seventy-minute B-movie offers up good pacing, but the amnesia angle is pretty stale aside from the brain surgery concept.
 Decidedly more fantastic than John Payne’s war injury in the 1949 film, The Crooked Way.

 No comments: